Validating Parsed Data Against AMM Standards

 Aviation maintenance records are legal documents.
 The validation engine above enforces three critical compliance boundaries:

-1. ATA 100/iSpec 2200 Hierarchy: Major chapters (01–99) and sub-chapters are strictly bounded.
-Invalid chapter routing prevents misclassification of maintenance actions across systems.
+1. ATA 100/iSpec 2200 hierarchy — major chapters (01–99) and sub-chapters are strictly bounded.
+Invalid chapter routing prevents misclassification of maintenance actions across aircraft systems.

-2. Torque Tolerance Enforcement: AMM fastener tables mandate explicit tolerance bands when torque values are recorded.
-The @model_validator ensures that partial torque data is rejected before it reaches the logbook, aligning with OEM procedural integrity requirements.
+2. Torque tolerance enforcement — AMM fastener tables mandate explicit tolerance bands when torque values are recorded.
+The @model_validator rejects partial torque data before it reaches the logbook, aligning with OEM procedural integrity requirements.

-3. Revision Baseline Control: Maintenance actions must reference an AMM revision that is current or newer than the OEM-approved baseline.
+3. Revision baseline control — maintenance actions must reference an AMM revision that is current relative to the OEM-approved baseline.
 The engine flags OUTDATED_REVISION or UNAPPROVED_REVISION states, preventing technicians from inadvertently executing superseded procedures.

 Integration with Parts Traceability Pipelines

-Validated AMM references serve as the primary key for parts traceability workflows.
-Once an entry passes validation, the task_id and part_numbers fields are routed to inventory reconciliation systems, ensuring that installed components match the OEM-approved bill of materials (BOM).
+Validated AMM references serve as the primary key for parts-traceability workflows.
+Once an entry passes validation, the task_id and part_numbers fields are routed to inventory reconciliation systems, ensuring installed components match the OEM-approved bill of materials.
 Fleet managers can leverage this deterministic validation layer to automate airworthiness release generation, reduce manual QA/QC overhead, and maintain continuous compliance across multi-site MRO operations.

 By embedding strict schema enforcement at the ingestion boundary, organizations eliminate silent data corruption, standardize technician reporting, and maintain a defensible audit trail for regulatory inspections.